neurodatascience/QLS612-Overview/setup/setup.md

    will not be sufficient for this course.

-If you foresee any of these being a problem, please reach out to one of the instructors (or use the `#help-installation` channel in the QLS612 Slack) for what steps you can take to ensure you are ready for the course start.
+If you foresee any of these being a problem, please reach out to one of the instructors (or use the `#help-installation` channel in the QLS612 Slack) **before the start of the course** for steps you can take to ensure you are ready for the lectures.

 ## Required software

-To get the most out of our course, we ask that you arrive with the following software **already installed** (or to the best of your ability):
+To get the most out of our course, please arrive with the software listed below **already installed** (or to the best of your ability).
+The rest of this page provides installation procedures for each of the above programs, including specific instructions for each of the three major operating systems (Windows, Mac OS, and Linux).

 - A command-line shell: Bash
 - A version control system: Git